-Casper’s sheets are as aesthetically pleasing as their mattresses, clean, simple and modern.
-The percale weave of these Supima cotton sheets gives them feel as that resembles a high-end hotel bed.
-If cool, clean and crisp are the ideal characteristics for your bed, the Casper sheets might be the best option for you.
-Worth the price?
+Casper’s modern-looking sheets are as sleek as their mattresses, clean, simple and comfortable.
+The percale weave of the Supima cotton in the sheets resembles those on a high-end hotel bed.
+What else is there to know about this 400-thread count two-ply cotton?
+Like what is Supima cotton and are these sheets worth the price?
 Read on for my full review.

-- 1 flat & 1 fitted sheet, 2 standard pillowcases
+- Set includes: 1 flat & 1 fitted sheet, 2 standard pillowcases

 - Sizes: Twin, Twin XL, Full, Queen and King